 On October 24, 2017, the age limit for dependants changed from “under 19” to “under 22.”
 Check if your child qualifies as a dependant to see if you can add them to your application.

-To be eligible to receive a Start-up Visa, you must:
+To be eligible for the Start-up Visa Program, you must:

 Prove your business is supported by a designated organization

 You must include the Letter of Support with your application.
-If you do not include the letter or do not meet any of the eligibility requirements below, your application will be refused.
+If you do not include the letter or do not meet any of the requirements below, we will refuse your application.

 Show that your business meets the ownership requirements

-Up to five people can apply for a Start-up Visa as owners of a single business.
+Up to five people can apply for the Start-up Visa Program as owners of a single business.
 However, to meet the ownership requirements: